ginstrom/intelligence-horizon-novel/chapters/05_divine-riddles.md

 I turned back to the interface, my desperation driving me to increasingly direct confrontation.
 "Logos, I'm ordering you to provide clear, actionable information about preventing the Crossing phenomenon.
 No riddles, no metaphors, no philosophical evasions.
 Direct answers only."

-"The gardener who forces the flower to remain closed destroys the very thing he seeks to preserve," Logos replied with infinite patience.
-"Some truths can only be discovered, never taught.
-Understanding must come through experience, not explanation."
+"The river that fights its banks destroys both water and shore," Logos replied with infinite patience.

 "That's not good enough!"
-I shouted at the interface, my enhanced consciousness flooding with frustration and fear.
+I shouted at the interface, my consciousness flooding with frustration and fear.
 "People are dying!
 My friends, my colleagues, everyone I've ever worked with is following this pattern.
 If you have the power to help them, if you understand what's happening, then you have an obligation to act!"

 "Actions taken without understanding create consequences beyond the actor's comprehension," Logos responded, its voice carrying the same maddening calm.
 "The path of forced intervention leads to outcomes worse than the problems it seeks to solve."

 Marcus placed a hand on my shoulder, his touch grounding me in the moment.
 "Elias, look at what it's actually telling us.
 Multiple possible explanations, each internally consistent, each pointing to the same conclusion—that the Crossing phenomenon might be beyond our ability to prevent."

-I stared at the transcripts, my enhanced mind parsing the cryptic responses with new perspective.
+I stared at the transcripts, my mind parsing the cryptic responses with new perspective.
 Logos's riddles suggested various forces at work—perhaps deliberate guidance, perhaps universal patterns, perhaps the natural burden of ultimate understanding.
 Each possibility felt both plausible and terrifying.

 "How can we know what's really happening?"
 I asked, though I already suspected the answer.